howsoai/platform-installation-examples/prereqs/README.md

 ## Container Runtime
 Docker for Windows/Mac or equivilent.
 On mac increase the memory and cpu limits.

+> Note - Airgap installs provide amd64 images only.
+Mac emulation will work enough that the environment will start, but it is not able to complete machine learning tasks, without the arm64 images.

 ## Tools

 Install the following:-